HallaSurvivor/Blog/_posts/2024-07-03-life-in-johnstones-topological-topos.md

 internal to $\mathcal{T}$ which don't exist in $\mathsf{Set}$ at all, so maybe that's a stronger statement than what this theorem gets us...

 I would be SUPER grateful if some experts chimed in!
+Feel free to leave a comment on this post, email me, or say something on mastodon.
 </div>